HMRC Tax Penalties

 If you have defaulted on a VAT payment, which means you have either not submitted a return or made payment by the deadline, then your penalty will increase depending on the number of times you have defaulted within a 12-month period.
 Check the figures here.

-Late CIS Returns and Penalties
+Late CIS Penalties

 Construction Industry Scheme Payments have their penalty structure.
 If you’ve made no payments to subcontractors during a given month, you need not file a return, but you must tell HMRC that no return is due.